tensorflow/tfjs-models/posenet/README.md

 * **image** - ImageData|HTMLImageElement|HTMLCanvasElement|HTMLVideoElement
    The input image to feed through the network.
+* **inferenceConfig** - an object containing:
+  * **decodingMethod** - 'single-person'.
+Set this to 'single-person' for single-person pose estimation.
   * **flipHorizontal** - Defaults to false.
 If the poses should be flipped/mirrored  horizontally.
 This should be set to true for videos where the video is by default flipped horizontally (i.e. a webcam), and you want the poses to be returned in the proper orientation.

 #### Returns